HiLab-git/PyMIC/docs/source/installation.rst

     python setup.py install

-PyMIC requires Python 3.6 (or higher) and depends on the following packages:
+PyMIC requires Python 3.6 (or higher) and depends on the following packages.
+They will be automatically installed when using `pip install`.

  - `pandas <https://pandas.pydata.org/>`_
  - `h5py <https://www.h5py.org/>`_